vsnappy1/ResourceManager/README.md

 1. Review the generated migration report, located at *.../build/reports/migration/resourcemanager-migration-report.html*.
 2. Verify your project builds successfully without warnings or errors.
 3. Ensure that all resources are correctly migrated and that the application behaves as expected.

+## Contributions
+We love collaboration!
+Contributions are highly encouraged, whether it’s fixing a bug, suggesting improvements, or adding new features.

+Create a branch for your changes, and submit a pull request.
+Let’s build something amazing together! 🚀